NietoDeveloper/MedicalCenterAppointment/README.md

     Profile Management: Users can upload a profile picture, and doctors can showcase their experience, specialization, and availability for appointments.

-    Appointment Booking: Users can book appointments with their preferred doctors and view/manage their up
+    Appointment Booking: Users can book appointments with their preferred doctors and view/